nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Target user profile

-* pharmacist handling storing, ordering and dispensing of medication
+* Pharmacist handling storing, ordering and dispensing of medication
-* has a need to manage large number of stocks in the pharmacy
+* Has a need to manage large number of stocks in the pharmacy
-* may forget how much medicine stock is left in the pharmacy
+* May forget how much medicine stock is left in the pharmacy
-* is a fast typist
+* Is a fast typist

 ### Value proposition